-The objective is to benefit all participants by providing issuers the ability to fully authenticate cardholders during an online purchase, reducing the likelihood of fraudulent usage of Visa cards.
-It has since been licensed by other card schemes such as MasterCard, JCB and American Express.
+The 3-D Secure protocol was developed to improve the security of online payments.
+The objective is to benefit all participants by providing issuers the ability to fully authenticate cardholders during an online purchase, reducing the likelihood of fraudulent usage of payment cards.
 Each card scheme has its own brand name for 3-D Secure:

-Scheme3-D Secure brand name
+Scheme | 3-D Secure brand name |

 The card holder verification takes place on a server called an Access Control Server (ACS) which is operated by the card issuer.
 The merchant or payment gateway is not involved in capturing or processing any of the authentication details.